 Operations and Maintenance Section

 This section oversees the day-to-day operation and maintenance of all state parks and facilities, including over 400 state park buildings.
-It operates the Division's nine interpretive centers, offers programs on the natural and cultural resources of the parks, environmental education, and special events, and is responsible for the Division's cultural resources, including archaeology, history, historical architecture, and the Delaware Folklife Program.
+It operates the Division's nine interpretive centers, offers programs on the natural and cultural resources of the parks, environmental education, and special events, and is responsible for the Division's cultural resources programs, including archaeology, history, historical architecture, and the Delaware Folklife Program.
 The section also oversees the enforcement of rules and regulations and park safety and security.